grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/_index.md

 However, eBPF has some limitations that make it unsuitable for certain use cases:

-- It isn't a good fit for profiling applications that are not written in a supported language.
+- It isn't a good fit for profiling applications that arn't written in a supported language.
-- It can't be used to profile applications that are not running on Linux.
+- It can't be used to profile applications that aren't running on Linux.
-- It does not support all profile types such as memory and contention/lock profiling.
+- It doesn't support all profile types such as memory and contention/lock profiling.
 - eBPF requires root access to the host machine, which can be a problem in some environments.

 ## Supported languages